marcelpatrick/Patricks_3rdPersonShooter_Simple/README.md

 ```

 ### 2.1.3: Blueprints

 On Unreal, select CowPlayer c++ and click on Create a new blueprint based on CowPlayer, name it "BP_PawnCowPlayer".
+In BP_PawnCowPlayer, View Port > Details > Static Mesh: select which static mesh you are going to use to physically represent your player in the world.
+Adjust the camera and the spring arm, camera and projectile spawn point position.

-.
-In the game view port, select tank and change Auto Possess Player to Player 0.
+In BP_PawnCowPlayer, View Port > Details > change Auto Possess Player to Player 0.
+In BP_PawnCowPlayer, View Port > Details > Rendering > disable player hidden in game from both BP_PawnCowPlayer(self) and BaseMesh.